thisischrissie/group7-CFG-Fullstack/README.md

 Ensure you have the following installed:
 - Node.js (includes npm) - Download and install from nodejs.org.
 - MongoDB - Download and install from mongodb.com. **Ensure MongoDB server is running.**
-- You will also need a Google API key if you don't have one already, you can follow our instructions [here](#how-to-create-google-maps-api-key-for-free) to create one for free.
+- You will also need to use a Google API key and copy that into our project if you don't have one already, you can follow our instructions [here](#how-to-create-google-maps-api-key-for-free) to create one for free.

 1. Clone the Repository: